csfive/CS50x/readme.md

 ## Works

 This repository is used to store my solutions to weekly assignments.
-You can click on the folder to see a detailed description of weekly assignments and my achievement 🌴
+You can click on the folder to see a detailed description of weekly assignments and my achievement.

+I finished this course on July 13, and my next stop is [UCB CS61A](https://github.com/mancuoj/CS61A) 🌴

 The picture below shows my certificate after completing all the assignments: